-I currently work with individuals and couples.
-Individuals sometimes bring their partner with them to an initial meeting which is fine, but please let me know in advance (this may not be possible with COVID restrictions).
-When we are working one-to-one, for actual counselling sessions, I would ask that if you did bring someone with you that they wait in the car, or pick you up at the end of the session.
+I currently work with individuals only.
+Individuals sometimes bring their partner or a relative with them to an initial meeting which is fine, but please let me know in advance (this may not be possible with COVID restrictions).
+When we are working one-to-one for actual counselling sessions, I would ask that if you did bring someone with you that they wait in the car, or pick you up at the end of the session.

 What ages do you work with?

 How many sessions can I have?

 I offer both short-term and long-term work.
-I do not offer a fixed number of sessions (unless asked) because I prefer to tailor the number of sessions to each individual based on individual needs.
+I do not offer a fixed number of sessions (unless asked) because I prefer to tailor the number of sessions to each individual based on their needs.
 Sessions are normally once a week/fortnight but this arrangement can be quite flexible based on your circumstances.